 Interactive Mini Indoor Greenhouse :: Product Design

 Hi!
-I'm Brian and I am a User Experience Designer and Digital Video Expert who also dabbles in Coding and Physical Computing.
+I'm Brian and I am a User Experience / Product Designer!
+I can also Code and have expertise in Digital Video.

 I'm a multidisciplinary designer with a holistic and human-centred approach.
 I've had the opportunity to work on a diversity of digital and physical projects and have a comprehensive range of knowledge, skills, and experience.
 My passions include Wayfinding, Usability, Interactive Installations, Tangibles and Urban Design.